-If you have made diet and lifestyle changes but are still having symptoms like heartburn, burping, excessive gas or nausea shortly after eating then you may need to address balancing your stomach acid to a higher level.
-Below we will tell you how to safely increase stomach acid naturally.
+If you have made diet and lifestyle changes but still have symptoms like heartburn, burping, excessive gas, or nausea shortly after eating, you may need to address balancing your stomach acid to a higher level.
+Below we will tell you how to increase stomach acid naturally and safely.

 Low stomach acid (Hypochlorhydria), is a commonly overlooked problem that is linked to diseases such as gastrointestinal reflux disease (GERD), inflammatory bowel disease (IBS), Celiac Disease, leaky gut, stomach cancer, asthma, dementia, and rheumatoid arthritis.
 More than 90% of people have inadequate levels of stomach acid.